Department of English

 FAX (816) 235-1307

-Jennifer Phegley, Associate Professor of English, (B.A. in English and History, Texas State University, 1992; M.A. in English, Ohio State University, 1995; Ph.D. in English, Ohio State University, 1999).
-Victorian Literature and Culture; Authorship, Reading, and Publishing in the 19th Century.
-Author of Educating the Proper Woman Reader: Victorian Literary Magazines and the Cultural Health of the Nation (2004) and co-editor of Reading Women: Literary Figures and Cultural Icons from the Victorian Age to the Present (2005).
+Jennifer Phegley, Professor and Associate Chair of English, (B.A. in English and History, Texas State University, 1992; M.A. in English, The Ohio State University, 1995; Ph.D. in English, The Ohio State University, 1999).